-Prerequisite: ES 254 with a grade of "C" or better or "CR"
+Prerequisite: ES 254 or equivalent with a grade of "C" or better or "CB"

 4 hours unpaid work experience per week

 This course will provide volunteer work experience in the field of personal training in selected fitness facilities.
 The student will work under the direct supervision of a certified Exercise Science instructor or commercially certified personal trainer.